kaylacasale/horiseon-refactor-accessibility/README.md

 ## Mockup
 The following image shows the web application's appearance and functionality:

+> **Note**: This layout is designed for desktop viewing, so you may notice that some of the elements don't look like the mock-up at a resolution smaller than 768px.
+Eventually you'll learn how to make elements responsive so that your web application is optimized for any screen size.

+### Focus Points
 semantic elements, flexible and independent placement of style information, media-independent assets, heading ranks, and metadata